Characterisation of honest times and optional semimartingales of class-($\Sigma$): Introduction

-In the second part of the paper, we place our results on Az\'ema supermartingales in a general framework and extend the notion of semimartingales of class-$(\Sigma)$.
+The second topic considered here is semimartingales of class-($\Sigma$).
 The notion of class-($\Sigma$) was first introduced for positive continuous submartingales in Yor \cite{Y1} and later extended in \cite{CNP, N1,NY2, Y1,Y2} to semimartingales and more recently examined in Eyi-Obiang et al. \cite{EOM, EOMT} in the context of signed measures.
-Roughly speaking this class of processes is closely related to processes which are reflected at the boundary point zero.
-Typical examples include continuous martingales, absolute value of a continuous martingales, the positive part of a continuous martingale, the draw-down of a continuous martingale and the Az\'ema supermartingale of finite honest times which avoids all stopping times.
+Notably, the authors of \cite{CNP} have shown that the introduction of class-$(\Sigma)$ allows for a martingale proof of the Madan-Roynette-Yor formula, see e.g.\cite{MRY}, which established a link between the last passage time of zero of a semimartingale of class-$(\Sigma)$ and the price of a European option.

-In the current literature, given a semimartingale of class-$(\Sigma)$, the assumption that the process of finite variation in the semimartingale decomposition is continuous is build into the definition.
-This effectively implies that such processes can only reflect off of zero in a continuous fashion.
-In the context of Az\'ema's supermartingales associated with honest times, this continuity assumption is equivalent to the assumption that the honest time avoids all stopping times.
-In \autoref{os}, we extend the definition of class-$(\Sigma)$ by allowing for jumps in the process of finite variation.
-Under the new definition, we will generalise existing results for semimartingales of class-$(\Sigma)$ given in Cheridito et al. \cite{CNP}.
-In particular, we show in \autoref{l3.1} and \autoref{l3.3} that if $X$ and $Y$ are processes of class-($\Sigma$) then (under some conditions) $X^+$, $X^-$, $|X|$ and $XY$ are again processes of class-$(\Sigma)$.
-The presentation is similarly to those found in Yor \cite{Y2} and Cheridito et al. \cite{CNP}, but we will relax the no negative or no positive jump assumption that is imposed in \cite{CNP}.
-As our second main result, we obtain the generalisation of the Madan-Roynette-Yor type formula in \autoref{t3.1} and \autoref{c3.1}.
+In the current definition of semimartingales of class-$(\Sigma)$, the predictable process of finite variation in the semimartingale decomposition is continuous.
+In the context of the Az\'ema supermartingale associated with a finite honest time, this continuity assumption is equivalent to the assumption that the honest time avoids all stopping times which we have previously removed.
+Hence the main contributions in the second part of the paper are (i) we extend the notion of semimartingales of class-$(\Sigma)$ by allowing for jumps in the predictable process of finite variation part of the decomposition and (ii) we recover, under the extended definition, some existing results for semimartingales of class-$(\Sigma)$, in particular the Madan-Roynette-Yor formula, and apply them to the construction of honest times.